Why is household hazardous waste a problem?

 gallons of hazardous materials in kitchens, bathrooms, garages, and basements.

-Throwing them in the garbage can threaten sanitation workers, who can be injured
+Throwing them in the garbage can threaten sanitation workers, who can be poisoned or injured

 handling of household hazardous wastes is the potential contamination of surface